kennethmiranda/linux-sysadmin-lab/README.md

 over SSH.
 Playbooks automate tasks performed manually earlier in the lab.

 **Why Ansible over alternatives like Chef or Puppet:**
-Ansible is agentless — it uses SSH which is already configured.
+Ansible is agentless.
+It uses SSH which is already configured.
 Chef and Puppet require agents installed on managed nodes.
 Ansible's YAML playbook syntax is also more readable and widely referenced in job descriptions for infrastructure and cloud roles.
 For a two-node lab, Ansible's simplicity is the right fit.